codeclou/kitchen-duty-plugin-for-atlassian-jira/README.md

-# Kitchen Duty Plugin for Atlassian JIRA®
+# Kitchen Duty Plugin for Atlassian Jira Server

-This plugin demonstrates the usage of the Atlassian JIRA® 7.0 API for a very simple plugin
+> This plugin demonstrates the usage of the Atlassian Jira 7.0 API for a very simple plugin.
+Click on the banner to [start the tutorial](https://comsysto.github.io/kitchen-duty-plugin-for-atlassian-jira/).

 [![](https://comsysto.github.io/kitchen-duty-plugin-for-atlassian-jira/images/kitchen-duty-teaser.png)](https://comsysto.github.io/kitchen-duty-plugin-for-atlassian-jira/)

 -----